Peak Resources & the Preservation of Knowledge

 At various points, the “Survivor” show comes on.
 Chips are examined at an atomic level for defects, and their electrical functioning tested.
 They’re usually thrown out if anything is wrong, since most mistakes can’t be fixed.

 There are many problems that can cause a chip to fail besides contamination.
 The wafer must be perfectly flat in structure and while it goes through the workstations.
 If the wafer were 10,000 feet high, you’d see bumps or holes no higher than 2 inches – more than that and the layering is thrown off.
 If the wrong step was performed after 3,841 correctly performed steps, the chip was under or overheated, the layer didn’t fully stick, was improperly aligned before the next layer was added, or a chemical misapplied, the chip is thrown out.
 It’s amazing any chips make it out the door.

 After your makeover, you’d emerge in a designer outfit composed of up to 25 layers embedded with millions of transistors, diodes, and resistors.
 You’ll find yourself “best in show” at tattoo competitions and irresistible to Terminator fans.

 The Case for collapse starting sooner than later

-Jared Diamond lists five main factors for the collapse of civilization.
+Jared Diamond lists five main factors for the collapse of civilization (Diamond 2006).
 All five are evident.
 The first two reasons, collapse from environmental reasons and climate change are so evident they require no further comment.

 The fourth reason for collapse is “relations with hostile neighbors”.
 There is reason to believe sleeper Jihad cells lie in wait of an opportunity to blow up key pieces of infrastructure in America.
 Russia, China, and Europe may unite against the U.S. to prevent America from taking the lions’ share of the remaining oil.